🎉 Second Edition Released 🎉

 )

-// This is were we'll collect all the values published by `$sections`
+// This is where we'll collect all the values published by `$sections`

 var values: [[MenuSection]] = []